🎬 Free Browser Tool

 Common questions about HLS downloading.

-.ts (MPEG Transport Stream) is the native HLS container — segments are concatenated directly, so it saves instantly. .mp4 is remuxed using FFmpeg.wasm in your browser, making it compatible with all players and devices.
-Both contain identical video and audio; only the container wrapper differs.
-No re-encoding happens either way.
+.ts (MPEG Transport Stream) is the native HLS container — segments are concatenated directly, so it saves instantly. .mp4 is remuxed using FFmpeg.wasm in your browser, making it compatible with all players. .fMP4 handles modern HLS streams using the #EXT-X-MAP tag — the init segment is automatically fetched and prepended before remuxing. .alac extracts the audio track and re-encodes it to Apple Lossless, saving as .m4a.
+MP4/fMP4 are lossless remuxes; ALAC is a lossless audio re-encode.

 Open DevTools with F12, click the Network tab, and type m3u8 in the filter box.
 Then play or seek the video on the page.
 A request ending in .m3u8 will appear — right-click it and copy the URL.